Water Pricing

 If the NSW Government wants NSW households to eat local and support our farmers, then it must intervene or risk exorbitant water bills proving the final straw.
 Many farmers are already under intense financial pressure with rising input costs in interest rates, fuel, insurance, machinery, wages and energy, and price impacts from environmental water recovery.

-We encourage all water users to contact their local Member of Parliament to voice their concerns about how water pricing increases will worsen cost-of-living pressures and drive farmers out of business.
+Tell your local Member of Parliament and ministers how water pricing will drive farmers out of business.

 Irrigators cover most of the cost for managing NSW’s rural water resources, including water planning, infrastructure and operations.
 This includes activities that serve the broader community, or public interest.